LappleApple/awesome-leading-and-managing/Time-Management-and-Meetings.md

 - [The Top 5 Productivity
   Mistakes](https://www.iwillteachyoutoberich.com/blog/top-5-productivity-mistakes/) - by Ramit Sethi.
 Takeaways: Talks about the psychology of being unproductive, and how changing the narrative can achive big breakthroughs.

+- [“Vacations are for the Weak”](http://sethbannon.com/vacations-are-for-the-weak) - by Seth Bannon.
+Takeaway: "Preventing burnout is part of your job.
+Staying well rested is part of your job.
+Sleep and exercise help, but occasional extended breaks are essential too, and their benefits on creativity, productivity, and happiness are well documented."

 - [What You Don't Know About Management - How to Take Back Your Workday](https://drive.google.com/file/d/0B28qaK8Qf80eRThwOE1oLVRjWkx5TGJNWnBtcS1Nb1BQMTI0/view) - by Janet Choi and Walter Chen at iDoneThis.
 A longer read that starts with self-managing your own success and covers how to manage people more